twachikku/zzombie_phaser/README.md

 # zzombie phaser

-ZZombie is a side-scrolling action playformer game that is made with [Phaser](http://phaser.io/).
+ZZombie is a side-scrolling action platform game that is made with [Phaser](http://phaser.io/).
 This game was created for education purpose in [Basic of Game Programming](http://webclass.devtrainer.net/webclass/learn-home/322218) classroom at Khon Kaen University.

 * Play on Web Browser at http://zombie.devtrainer.net
 * Play on Android at https://play.google.com/store/apps/details?id=phaser.game.twachi.zzombie
 * Play on Chrome OS at https://chrome.google.com/webstore/detail/zzombie/aeoglaffenaokmaamcendeiagkdnadfn
 * Play on iOS at ... coming soon ...

+### Game Play
+* To Walk  press the arrow keys left or right.
+* To Jump  press the arrow key up.
+* To Attack press the key "X".

 ### Screen Shots
  <img src="screen/web_src01.png" width="300">